chanvitbkk/Flight-Reservation/README.md

 ### Fun fact :tada:

-This is my first project and, before this I haven't learn about web development.
+This is my first web-based application project with a database.
+Before this, I haven't learned about web development.

-I want to apologise for my messy codes and files in theis project .
+I want to apologise for my messy codes and files in this project.

 ### How to use?